Tengio/tengio.com/content/blog/company-website-using-hugo.md

 ## Conclusion

 Making a real website with hugo is not much more than the easy steps described so far.
 Add bootstrap and some other js libraries with a bit of html and your job is done.
-Of course you need a bit of content but that can lean and evolve alongside your company.
+Of course you need a bit of content but that can start lean and evolve alongside your company.
 Also the team can help by changing the content or creating blog posts easily by using github.

 The result in our case is a clean, simple and extensible website.
 A tool for our team to expose what we do.
-If you want to have a look at our website code, we made it open source on [github](https://github...)
+If you want to have a look at our website code, we made it open source on [github](https://github.com/Tengio/tengio.com)

 It looks like hugo is a good choice as a static website generator.
 It definitely holds up to the promises of being fast, easy and flexible.